sverrehu/kafka-ops-julie/docs/index.rst

 Installation
 -----------

-To install JulieOps and enable your teams to use a gitops approach when managing Apache Kafka you need:
+To install JulieOps and enable your teams to use a GitOps approach when managing Apache Kafka you need:

 * A CI/CD server, for example Jenkins, but any other will serve the purpose
 * A git repository where the Topology description will be stored